 Many people think of Social Security benefits as income in retirement.
 However, there are also Social Security widow benefits and Social Security death benefits for children.
-If you’re eligible, you won’t be alone: According to the Social Security Administration, about 5 million widows and widowers receive Social Security survivor benefits.
+If you’re eligible, you won’t be alone: According to the Social Security Administration, about 4 million widows and widowers receive Social Security survivor benefits on their deceased spouse’s earnings record.

 When claiming Social Security benefits you’re typically required to have at least 40 credits; however, surviving spouses and children can receive benefits if the decedent has earned at least six credits — equating to one and a half years of work — in the three years prior to death.
 Here’s what you need to know about Social Security benefits for surviving family members.